Real Food Forever

 I put the ingredients in the bread maker before work and came home to bread, but that turned out to be a bad idea.
 You need to be home when the bread is finished otherwise it sits in there are gets...

-I was at Safeway looking at the produce and trying to figure out the difference between a turnip, rutabaga, and a parsnip.
-We had to compare the produce code on the sign with the code on the sticker...
+I was at Safeway looking at the produce one day, trying to figure out the difference between a turnip, rutabaga, and a parsnip.
+Tony said, “If your grandmother could see you now, she’d be saying, ‘She...

 Juice and Water